laststonedjs/DigitalClock/README.md

 # DigitalClock

-I made it with my own classmates, during the course Advanced CSS.
+I made it during the course Advanced CSS.